Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Stability

 \begin{lemma} Let Assumptions \ref{as:bounded_phi} and \ref{as:e_value} hold.
 Then for all $t \geq 0$ it holds that

-\end{lemma}See Appendix \ref{sec:lyapononv_proof} for a proof.
-By connecting the result from Lemma \ref{lemma:lyap_drift} with the approximate Fisher Rao gradient flow, we are able to establish a Gronwall-type inequality for the KL divergence of the policies with respect to the reference measure.
+\end{lemma} See Appendix \ref{sec:lyapononv_proof} for a proof.
+By connecting the result from Lemma \ref{lemma:lyap_drift} with the approximate Fisher--Rao gradient flow, we are able to establish a Gr\"onwall-type inequality for the KL divergence of the policies with respect to the reference measure.
+Lemma~\ref{lemma:lyap_drift} also illustrates that the coupled actor-critic flow is a forcing-damping system, where the damping comes from the strong convexity of the loss $\theta \mapsto L(\theta,\pi_t;d_{\beta}^{\pi_t})$ and the forcing coming from the policy updates manifesting as the $\mathrm{K}_t$ term on the right-hand-side of the estimate.
+Here we can see that in the finite action space setting, the forcing $\mathrm{K}_t$ term is upper bounded by a constant and thus we can arrive at stability straight away.
+In the current setting this is not possible and we must perform analysis over $\mathcal{P}(A|S)$ on the approximate Fisher--Rao gradient flow to arrive at stability.

 \begin{theorem} Let Assumptions \ref{as:bounded_phi} and \ref{as:e_value} hold.
 Let $\eta_0 > \frac{\tau}{\Gamma}$.
 Then there exists constants and $a_2 = a_2(\tau,\eta_0,\gamma,\lambda_{\beta}) > 0$ such that for all $\gamma \in (0,1)$ and $t \geq 0$ it holds that